Goals for the Program

 - Coordinate reoccurring police matters with the Fullerton Police Zone 1 Area Commander, Lieutenant Tim Kandler

-- Use each Street Group to support your surrounding neighbors (package pickups, watching for irrigation leaks, etc.)
+- Use each Street Group to support your surrounding neighbors (package pickups, watching for irrigation leaks, notify each other about suspicious door-to-door vendors, etc.)

-- Street Groups can organize social events (block-parties, Halloween Contest, Holiday Lighting Contest, etc..)
+- Area and Street Groups can organize their own social events (block-parties, Halloween Decorating, Holiday Decorating, etc..)

 - Protecting the privacy of residents as we come together under this program